 The Company's long-term incentive programs are generally intended to provide rewards to executives only if value is created for shareholders over time and the executive continues in the employ of the Company.
 The Compensation and Stock Option Committee believes that employees should have sufficient holdings of the Company's Common Stock so that their decisions will appropriately foster sound judgment in the exercise of their duties.
-The Compensation and Stock Option Committee believes the scope of responsibility, strategic and operational goals and individual contributions in making final awards under the Omnibus Incentive Plan and the Special Option Plan, and determines participants in the KEEP Program.
+The Compensation and Stock Option Committee reviews with the Chief Executive Officer the recommended individual awards and evaluates the scope of responsibility, strategic and operational goals and individual contributions in making final awards under the Omnibus Incentive Plan and the Special Option Plan, and determines participants in the KEEP Program.